 • Go to Configuration > Virtual Console.
-The Virtual Console page is displayed.
-Click Launch Virtual Console.
-The Virtual Console Viewer is launched.
+Click Start the Virtual Console link.
+Virtual console page is displayed.

 The Virtual Console Viewer displays the remote system's desktop.
 Using this viewer, you can control the remote system's mouse and keyboard functions from your management station.